 • In this phase both partners may try to make the relationship continue in a normal way by pretending everything is all right.
 The cycle will continue if the problems are not addressed.

-(Department of Justice Manitoba)
+(Used with permission from Department of Justice Manitoba)

 Safety Planning